ECMWFCode4Earth/ml_flood/README.md

 +-- python/
 |   +-- aux/
 ```
 The `data/` folder contains the small test dataset included in the repository.
 The notebooks folder contains all fully-reproducible notebooks that work with the small test dataset, except for the `4_coupled_model/` folder.
 The `python/` folder contains work in progress scripts that were written in the process of creating this repo and may contain errors or be incomplete.
+The `python/aux/` folder contains collections of code that is used throughout the notebooks.

 ### Data description